maainul/Java/src/graph/2_GraphRepresentation.md

 1. The basic operations like adding an edge, removing an edge and checking whether there is an edge from vertex i to vertex j are extremely time efficient, constant time operations.

 2. If the graph is dense and the number of edges is large, adjacency matrix should be the first choice.
 Even if the graph and the adjacency matrix is sparse, we can represent it using data structures for sparse matrices.

-3. The biggest advantage however, comes from the use of matrices.
-The recent advances in hardware enable us to perform even expensive matrix operations on the GPU.
+3. The biggest advantage however, comes from the use of matrices.The recent advances in hardware enable us to perform even expensive matrix operations on the GPU.

-4.By performing operations on the adjacent matrix, we can get important insights into the nature of the graph and the relationship between its vertices.
+4.By performing operations on the adjacent matrix,we can get important insights into the nature of the graph and the relationship between its vertices.
 ```
 ## Cons of adjacency matrix
 ```